Galena in Cherokee County, Kansas — The American Midwest (Upper Plains)

 The park showcases part of the 55-square mile Kansas Ozark Plateau The area's cherry limestone's developed in ancient seas some 345millfion years ago.
 Today the limestone contains many caves, sinkholes streams, and cliffs, including the half-mile-deep Schermerhorn Cave.
 While the area's soils are not well-suited for agriculture, it contained substantial amounts of lead and zinc mining below the surface.
 The park also contains the oldest surface rocks in Kansas and many hillsides still have original oak and hickory hardwood forests of the Ozarks.
 Tallgrass prairie can also be found on some hilltops, accessible via the park's trail.

 Erected by Historic Route 66 Byway.

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Notable Places • Railroads & Streetcars • Roads & Vehicles • Settlements & Settlers.
+This historical marker is listed in these topic lists: Bridges & Viaducts • Railroads & Streetcars • Roads & Vehicles.
 In addition, it is included in the U.S. Route 66 🛣️, and the Works Progress Administration (WPA) projects series lists.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Welcome To Galena (here, next to this marker); Galena Chamber of Commerce, Galena, Kansas (here, next to this marker); Mining And Its Impacts (here, next to this marker); Route 66 Howard 'Pappy' Litch Park (a few steps from this marker); Galena, Kansas (within shouting distance of this marker); War Memorial (about 700 feet away, measured in a direct line); The Kansas Ozarks (approx. 2.3 miles away); Land's Legacy (approx. 4.3 miles away).
+Mining And Its Impacts (here, next to this marker); Galena Growth And Change (here, next to this marker); Galena Chamber of Commerce, Galena, Kansas (here, next to this marker); Route 66 Howard 'Pappy' Litch Park (within shouting distance of this marker); Galena, Kansas (within shouting distance of this marker); War Memorial (about 700 feet away, measured in a direct line); The Kansas Ozarks (approx. 2.3 miles away); Land's Legacy (approx. 4.3 miles away).
 Touch for a list and map of all markers in Galena.